 Other options are possible but not described in this document.

-The MDSC can understand how to merge these inter-domain links together using the plug-id attribute defined in the TE Topology Model [RFC8795], as described in as described in section 4.3 of [RFC8795].
+The MDSC can understand how to merge these inter-domain links using the plug-id attribute defined in the TE Topology Model [RFC8795], as described in section 4.3 of [RFC8795].

-A more detailed description of how the plug-id can be used to discover inter-domain link is also provided in section 5.1.4 of [TNBI].
+A more detailed description of how the plug-id can be used to discover inter-domain links is also provided in section 5.1.4 of [TNBI].

 Both types of inter-domain links are discovered using the plug-id attributes reported in the Ethernet Topologies exposed by the two adjacent PNCs.
-The MDSC can also discover an inter-domain IP link/adjacency between the two IP LTPs, reported in the IP Topologies exposed by the two adjacent P-PNCs, supported by the two ETH LTPs of an Ethernet Link discovered between these two P-PNCs.
+In addition, the MDSC can also discover an inter-domain IP link/adjacency between the two IP LTPs, reported in the IP Topologies exposed by the two adjacent P-PNCs, supported by the two ETH LTPs of an Ethernet Link discovered between these two P-PNCs.

 The static configuration requires an administrative burden to configure network-wide unique identifiers: it is therefore more viable for inter-AS links.
 For the links between the IP routers and the Optical NEs, the automatic discovery solution based on LLDP snooping is preferable when LLDP snooping is supported by the Optical NEs.

-As outlined in [TNBI], the encoding of the plug-id namespace as well as of the LLDP information within the plug-id value is implementation specific and needs to be consistent across all the PNCs.
+As outlined in [TNBI], the encoding of the plug-id namespace and the LLDP information within the plug-id value is implementation specific and needs to be consistent across all the PNCs.

 Multi-layer IP Link discovery